 The problem is – man is a natural predator of liberty.
 Men binding together in concert under the banner of government are a predator of liberty, as too are the men who raise political parties to control these governments.

 This is WHY the American experiment was so critical.
-The goal was to form a union and create a government that allowed liberty and government to co-exist … though they are natural enemies.
+The goal was to form a union and create a government that allowed liberty and government to co-exist … even though they are natural enemies.

 Liberty can coexist with government, it’s just that government diminishes liberty’s size and scope.
 For that certain reality, we must be ever vigilant.
 The decision to downsize liberty … which is the choice to form a government .. is not one that ought to be taken lightly.
 It is not a decision whose implementation should be easy.
 Even history’s greatest proponents of liberty, however, understood that trading pure liberty for modest constraints was rational.
 That’s why we form governments … to secure the maximum amount of human liberty.

 Indeed, “securing liberty” is the only just purpose of our government.